-(1) An issuer must, when filing a technical report, file a statement of each qualified person responsible for preparing or supervising the preparation of all or part of the technical report, dated, and signed by the qualified person

-- (a) consenting to the public filing of the technical report; - identifying the document that the technical report supports; (b) - (c) consenting to the use of extracts from, or a summary of, the technical report in the document: and - confirming that the qualified person has read the document and that it fairly and accurately represents the information in the technical report or part that the qualified person is responsible for. - Paragraphs (1)(b), (c), and (d) do not apply to a consent filed with a technical report filed (2)under section 4.1. - If an issuer relies on subsection (2), the issuer must file an updated consent that includes paragraphs (1)(b), (c), and (d) for any subsequent use of the technical report to support disclosure in a document filed under subsection 4.2(1).
+- (1)An issuer must, when filing a technical report, file a statement of each qualified person responsible for preparing or supervising the preparation of each portionall or part of the technical report, addressed to the securities regulatory authority, dated, and signed by the qualified person - consenting to the public filing of the technical report-and; - identifying the document that the technical report supports; - consenting to the use of extracts from, or a summary of, the technical report in the written disclosure being filed document; and - (bd) confirming that the qualified person has read the written disclosure fileddocument and that it fairly and accurately represents the information in the technical report that supports the disclosure or part that the qualified person is responsible for. - (2) Paragraphs (1)(b), (c), and (d) do not apply to a consent filed with a technical report filed under section 4.1. - If an issuer relies on subsection (2), the issuer must file an updated consent that includes paragraphs (1)(b), (c), and (d) for any subsequent use of the technical report to support disclosure in a document filed under subsection 4.2(1).